The Basketball Tournament: Related venture

-On October 11, 2022, tournament owner and organizer TBT Enterprises announced that it would extend the TBT concept to soccer, announcing The Soccer Tournament, a 7-on-7 summer tournament planned to begin in 2023.
-Like TBT, TST will have a winner-take-all prize of $1 million.
-TST is intended to start with 32 teams, with a group phase followed by a 16-team knockout tournament.
-Matches will be played on a reduced-size field with slightly smaller goals than normal and will consist of 20-minute halves.
+On October 11, 2022, tournament owner and organizer TBT Enterprises announced that it would extend the TBT concept to soccer, announcing The Soccer Tournament, a 7-on-7 summer tournament that began on schedule in 2023.
+Like TBT, TST has a winner-take-all prize of $1 million.
+TST started with 32 teams, with a group phase followed by a 16-team knockout tournament.

+Matches are played on a reduced-size field with slightly smaller goals than normal and consist of 20-minute halves.
 The Elam Ending has been adapted to a soccer setting; after the end of the second half, the remainder of the match consists of "Target Score Time", with the target score being set by adding one goal to the leading (or tied) team's score.
 The game ends once the target score is reached by either team.
-If the target is not reached after 5 minutes, one player from each team exits the field, with the process continuing every 5 minutes until the winning goal is scored.
+If the target is not reached after 5 minutes, one player from each team exits the field, with the process continuing every 5 minutes until each side is reduced to 2 players or the winning goal is scored, whichever comes first.